nengo/nengo-dl/docs/config.rst

 them at their default settings.
 However, these options may be useful in some scenarios.

-:func:`.configure_settings` is a utility function that can be used to set these configuration options.
+`.configure_settings` is a utility function that can be used to set these configuration options.
 It needs to be called within a Network context, as in:

 .. code-block:: python